Building a playbook for your FEC is a transformative experience.

 Before you start building a playbook for your FEC, perform an audit of what’s already documented.

-You probably have a training manual or documentation elsewhere in your facility (a stack of papers, perhaps?) that you might want to first organize and then include into your playbook.
+You probably have a training manual or documentation elsewhere in your facility (a stack of papers, perhaps?) that you might want to first organize and then include in your playbook.
 Consider any gaps and make note of what isn’t documented, what should be updated, and what is outdated.
 Now is the time for a bit of spring cleaning!

 If you’re starting with very little or no documentation, or perhaps you’ve just opened or are about to open a facility, I’d recommend you start by listing the different areas, departments, and offerings of your business and ask yourself the following questions: